graeme-walker/emailrelay-build/emailrelay/doc/developer.rst

 *payload* directory tree.
 The payload contains many of the same files all over again, and while this duplication is not ideal it is at least straightforward.

-The Qt tool *windeployqt* is used to add run-time dependencies such as Qt DLLs, run-time library installer, translations and plugins.
-If the emailrelay GUI is statically linked then the DLLs and run-time library installer can be deleted.
+The Qt tool *windeployqt* is used to add run-time dependencies, such as the platform DLL.
+(Public releases of Windows builds are normally statically linked, so many of the DLLs added by *windeployqt* are not needed.)

 To target ancient versions of Windows start with a cross-build using MinGW for 32-bit (\ *./configure.sh -w32*\ ); then *winbuild.pl mingw* can be used to